-Photographers Everett Brown and Robert van Koesveld focus on takumi (the spirit of craftsmanship) and the complex relationships within the kagai, the local communities supporting geiko entertainers, respectively;
+Photographers Everett Brown and Robert van Koesveld focus on takumi (the spirit of craftsmanship) and the complex relationships within the kagai, the local communities supporting geiko (or geisha) entertainers, respectively;

 Lauren W. Deutsch profiles the ten key craft families responsible for upholding the perfection of tea ceremony utensils, while Ai Kanazawa-Cheung delves into the intricacies of Tanimura Tango’s tea whisks;

 Amae Dairik interviews one of the few remaining shamisen-repairers and Matsuyama Sachiko talks with the last maker of silk instrument strings;

 Douglas Brooks seeks out tool-making artisans who support traditional boat builders and Elise Lawrence interviews Emily Reynolds, a dedicated apprentice to a master clay wall plasterer;

 Melinda Heal introduces the delicate art of katagami stencils used in Japanese textile dyeing;

 Allen S. Weiss discusses toriawase, the art of matching specific ceramic pieces in tea ceremony or display, and Prairie Stuart-Wolff describes a perfect union of ceramics and cuisine.